apoorvdwi/Portfolio/content/projects/CrownClothing.md

   - Redux
   - Firebase
 company: 'MAIT'
-showInProjects: false
+showInProjects: true
 ---

 A Ecommerce clothing website made using react and features like redux and firebase for authentication.
-The project is still under development for features like responsive design, pwa and alot more.